 - Senior management showcasing leadership roles: Executives and senior managers typically have extensive experience in leadership positions, including overseeing large teams, managing budgets, and driving strategic initiatives.
 A two-page resume allows these professionals to elaborate on their leadership roles, detailing the scope of their responsibilities and the impact of their strategic decisions on organizational success.
 This format helps them effectively convey their readiness for high-level positions.

-When to write a 2-page resume
+When to Write a 2-page Resume

 A two-page resume offers several advantages, including the ability to include more phrases and keywords relevant to the job description, which improves the chances of passing ATS-systems used by many employers.
 Additionally, it allows you to provide detailed explanations of your roles, projects, and achievements, giving potential employers a clearer understanding of your skills and contributions.